tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations MUST NOT use the Truncated HMAC extension, defined in Section 7 of [RFC6066], as it is not applicable to AEAD ciphers and has been shown to be insecure in some scenarios.

+## Unauthenticated Operation

+Previous versions of TLS offered explicitly unauthenticated cipher suites based on anonymous Diffie-Hellman.
+These cipher suites have been deprecated in TLS 1.3.
+However, it is still possible to negotiate cipher suites that do not provide verifiable server authentication by several methods,
+including:

+- Raw public keys {{RFC7250}}.
+- Using a public key contained in a certificate but without validation of the certificate chain or any of its contents.

+Either technique used alone is vulnerable to man-in-the-middle attacks and therefore unsafe for general use.
+However, it is also possible to bind such connections to an external authentication mechanism via out-of-band validation of the server's public key, trust on first use, or channel bindings {{RFC5929}}. [[NOTE: TLS 1.3 needs a new channel binding definition that has not yet been defined.]]
+If no such mechanism is used, then the connection has no protection against active man-in-the-middle attack; applications MUST NOT use TLS in such a way absent explicit configuration or a specific application profile.

 #  Overview of Security Properties {#security-analysis}